Wartem/wartem.net/README.md

 ## About This Website

-Welcome to **Wartem.xyz**, my personal website!
+Welcome to **Wartem.net**, my personal website!
 This site serves as a digital portfolio and a platform to share some of projects, and experiences.
 Here, you will find:

 - **Portfolio**: Showcasing my work, skills, and projects.
 - **Blog**: Insights and articles on topics that interest me.